lillyxcko/Git-Documentation/README.md

 <br>

-1. Make sure you are in your local home directory:
+### 1. Make sure you are in your local home directory:
 `cd ~`

 <br>

-2. Open the git config file
+### 2. Open the git config file:
 `git config --global --edit`

 <br>

-3. With the file opened in bash, press the letter [I] to enter INSERT mode.
-Keep ay exiting text in the file while pasting the following into config file:
+### 3. With the file opened in bash, press the letter [I] to enter INSERT mode:

+Keep any exiting text in the file while pasting the following into config file:
 ```
 [alias]
     export = "!f() { git pull && git add . && git commit -m \"$*\" && git push origin && git push live; }; f"